BBMRI.at

 BBMRI-at-logo

-BBMRI.at is the national node of the European research infrastructure for biobanks BBMRI-ERIC.
-BBMRI.at is an initiative and association of Austrian universities and biobanks with the aim of developing a national research infrastructure based on biobanks.
+BBMRI.at – the Austrian biobanking research Infrastructure – is the national node of the European biobanking research infrastructure BBMRI-ERIC.
+BBMRI.at consists of and links Austrian universities and biobanks with the goal to establish a national biobanking research infrastructure for supporting and accelerating biomedical research.

 Biobanks collect, process and store biological samples and associated data, which represent valuable resources, in close collaboration with their clinical partners.
 They are essential for innovations in personalized and precision medicine and for the development of biomarkers, diagnostics and drugs.
-This requires a standardized and coordinated management of samples, data and processes in the areas of quality management as well as ethical, legal and social issues in biobanks.
+This requires a standardized and coordinated management of samples, data and processes in the areas of quality management as well as ethical, legal and social issues along the entire biobanking workflow.

 Employees